Read Chapter 14 “How the Kids Got Away?”

 – “Who are you and what do you want?” – fired Maggie, while Patrick slowly started to reappear from the ground up.

-The strangers were both only young children, carrying nothing but the walking sticks.
+The strangers were both only young children, carrying nothing with them but the walking sticks.

-– “Are you from Ecotopia?” – asked the one, who looked a bit older.
+– “Are you from Ecotopia?” – asked the boy, who seemed slightly older than the other boy.

 – “Yes, I’m.” – replied Maggie, before Patrick had any chance to warn her that admitting to any connection with Ecotopia was punished by a lifetime in a work camp.